LauraHBui/Modelling-Crime-Data-2021/docs/07-relationships-categorical-variable.md

 ```
 <br>

-The p-value is less than the alpha level of 0.05.
+The p-value is less than $\alpha$ = 0.05.
 This means that we, again, have unequal variances, so we must specify this in the `var.equal=` argument of the `t.test()` function.
 We conduct the dependent sample t-test:
 <br>